Let us begin with how the rule of surf goes wherever you may be, Wales or otherwise. First and foremost, it's immense fun.

 Llantwit Major, Glamorgan

 Llantwit Major in the Vale of Glamorgan is an exposed beach offering fairly consistent waves in the winter months.
 When the conditions are right, Llantwit Major offers an outstanding wave.
 The point works best with large swells and can hold waves of up to six feet, definitely not suitable for beginners.
-With dramatic cliffs surrounding the beach, it's also an incredibly picturesque place to spend the day.
+With dramatic cliffs surrounding the rocky beach, it's also an incredibly picturesque place to spend the day.

 Freshwater West, Pembrokeshire